cse299sec11g03/ShopMart-Shopping-Center/README.md

 # ShopMart-Shopping-Center
-This is an E-Commerce site for buying and selling products and more.
+This is an E-Commerce site for buying and selling products.